Maui Real Estate Blog

 The Maui Real Estate Team has a spectacular new listing in the gated community of Pineapple Hill Estates in Kapalua.
 This four bedroom/ four bath home boasts 4,390 square feet of living space.
 The custom floor plan was designed to take advantage of its views and to entertain.
 The house boasts ocean, sunset, Molokai and Lanai views.
 Whether you are hosting a intimate gathering or a larger gatherings, friends and family will appreciate amenities like the pool and spa, pocket sliding doors, large great room and a well appointed kitchen.
 The bedrooms are private and spacious.
 Each bedroom has its own bathroom.
 The master suite is particularly inviting with lounge areas, a private ocean view lanai, over-sized shower and a deep soaker tub.

 This Maui Luxury Home REO is offered for $3,850,000.
 It is being sold turn key with all furnishings.
 Check out the 233 Crestview Road listing page for additional photos and details.
 You may also take a Virtual Tour of this Pineapple Hill Estates Home.
 Contact The Maui Real Estate Team to arrange a showing of this exclusive Kapalua Property.
-This is a great opportunity for buyers looking for the fine island living offered in Pineapple Hill Estates.
+This home sold!
+You can find the current inventory of Pineapple Hill Homes for Sale here.